Nonparametric two-sample hypothesis testing for low-rank random graphs of differing sizes: Preliminaries

 For a fixed $(p,q)$ admissible distribution, we consider the generalized random dot product graph as follows.

-\begin{definition}[\citet{rubin-delanchy_statistical_2020}] We say a graph $\mathbf{A} \in \{0,1\}^{n\times n}$ is a \emph{generalized random dot product graph on $n$ vertices} with $(p,q)$-admissible distribution $F_X$, sparsity factor $\alpha_n$, and latent positions $\mathbf{X}$ if the matrix $\mathbf{A}$ is symmetric, and the entries $\mathbf{A}_{ij}$ are conditionally independent given $\mathbf{X}$ and Bernoulli random variables with with $\mathbf{A}_{ij} = \mathbf{A}_{ji}$, and $X_1, \dots, X_n \sim F_X$ are i.i.d.
+\begin{definition}[\citet{rubindelanchy_statistical_2022}] We say a graph $\mathbf{A} \in \{0,1\}^{n\times n}$ is a \emph{generalized random dot product graph on $n$ vertices} with $(p,q)$-admissible distribution $F_X$, sparsity factor $\alpha_n \in (0,1]$, and latent positions $\mathbf{X}$ if the matrix $\mathbf{A}$ is symmetric, and the entries $\mathbf{A}_{ij}$ are conditionally independent given $\mathbf{X}$ and Bernoulli random variables with with $\mathbf{A}_{ij} = \mathbf{A}_{ji}$, and $X_1, \dots, X_n \sim F_X$ are i.i.d.
 We write $(\mathbf{A},\mathbf{X}) \sim GRDPG( F_X,n,\alpha_n)$. \end{definition}

 The introduction of the matrix $\ipq$ is to model large in magnitude negative eigenvalues of the adjacency matrix.
+We denote $d := p + q$ as the dimension of the latent Euclidean space associated to $F_X$.
+Observe that

-The GRDPG model allows for arbitrary low-rank models, so is sufficiently agnostic to provide a meaningful setting for nonparametric inference.
+and hence that $\mathbb{E}\mathbf{A}| \mathbf{X}$ is rank at most $d$.
+The GRDPG model allows for arbitrary low-rank models, so is sufficiently agnostic to provide a meaningful setting for inference.
 In a nonparametric setting, the parameters for the GRDPG model are simply the signature $(p,q)$, the sparsity parameter $\alpha_n$, and the distribution $F_X$ (which may or may not be parametric).
 For this work, we assume the signature $(p,q)$ is known.
-Practically speaking, this model is equivalent to assuming only that the probability generating matrix is low-rank, and there are several works showing that low-rank models can approximate full-rank models arbitrarily well \citep{tang_universally_2013,xu_rates_2018,udell_why_2019,lei_network_2020,rubin-delanchy_manifold_2020}.
-Finally, in the setting $q = 0$, one recovers the \emph{random dot product graph} (RDPG) model \citep{athreya_statistical_2017}, which assumes a low rank, positive semidefinite probability matrix.